swipswaps/objectiv-analytics/tracker/README.md

 yarn install
 ```

-> NOTE: We do not recommend upgrading dependencies per package unless really needed for compatibility reasons.
+> Note: We do not recommend upgrading dependencies per package unless really needed for compatibility reasons.
 >
 > It makes much more sense to manage common dependencies via `yarn up`.
 >